mcoutodev/mcoutodev/README.md

 ![](https://komarev.com/ghpvc/?username=marlon-couto&color=red)

-# Olá, eu sou o Marlon Couto! 👋
+# Hi, I'm Marlon Couto! 👋

-- 👩‍💻 Sou desenvolvedor web backend
+- 👩‍💻 I'm a backend developer
-- 🧠 Estou aprendendo: Typescript e PHP
+- 🧠 I'm currently learning PHP
-- 👯‍  Procuro colaborar em projetos open-source nas linguagens que domino
+- 👯‍ I try to collaborate in open-source projects in the languages that I master
-- 📫 Entre em contato comigo através por email: marloncouto199@gmail.com
+- 📫 Contact me through: marloncouto199@gmail.com
-- 😄 Ele/Dele
+- 😄 He/Him
-- ⚡️ Adoro conversar descontraidamente sobre filosofia e questões existenciais
+- ⚡️ I enjoy casual conversations about philosophy and existential issues

-## 🚀 Sobre mim
+## 🚀 About me

-Eu sou uma pessoa desenvolvedora full-stack que adora aprender e está sempre experimentando novas tecnologias.
+I'm a back-end developer person who loves to learn and is always experimenting with new technologies.
-O que eu acho incrível no mundo da tecnologia é como podemos contribuir para soluções em diversos projetos ao redor do mundo.
+What I find amazing in the world of technology is how we can contribute to solutions in different projects around the world.

 ## 🔗 Links